 - ePortfolio Systems: Digication, WordPress, Wix, Mahara, Google Sites, various free cloud technologies

 - Production Software: Microsoft Office Professional, Microsoft Sharepoint, Google Applications for Education, Open Office, Adobe Pro

 - Podcasts and Digital Movies: iMovie, Windows Movie Maker, Adobe Premiere, Adobe After Effects, Apple Final Cut Pro, Camtasia Studio, Flash, VoiceThread, and Prezi

-- Image and Graphic Design: Adobe Photoshop, Illustrator, InDesign, Flash, various cloud technologies and applications
+- Image and Graphic Design: Adobe Photoshop, Illustrator, Flash, various cloud technologies and applications

 - Cloud Technologies and Applications: blogs, wikis, social networking and bookmarking, mashups, microblogging, social media applications, mindmapping applications, presentation and video cloud applications (Flickr, Vimeo, Prezi, YouTube) and live streaming to YouTube channels

-- Webinar Tools: Adobe Connect, Skype, Zoom, VoiceThread
+- Webinar Tools: Adobe Connect, Skype, Zoom, Blackboard Collaborate, VoiceThread

 - Research in Emerging Technologies in Education and the Workforce